Myoclonus epilepsy with ragged-red fibers

 The overall outcome of photosensitive occipital lobe epilepsy remains good.

 Outcome varies significantly among the affected individuals, depending on the severity of photosensitivity and the exposure to offending visual stimuli.
-Some patients may have only 1 or 2 occipital seizures in their life despite repeated exposure to precipitating factors and may require no drug treatment.
-Others may need medication for several (1 to 3) years, along with strict avoidance of or cautious exposure to the triggering photic stimuli (56).
+Some patients may have only one or two occipital seizures in their life despite repeated exposure to precipitating factors and may require no drug treatment.
+Others may need medication for several (1 to 3) years, along with strict avoidance of or cautious exposure to the triggering photic stimuli (57).

 Solomon L Moshé MD